gcushen/spotify-alarm-clock/README.md

 Features
 * specify any Spotify URI (playlist, album, etc.) to wake up to
-* shuffle mode
+* shuffle mode support
 * alarm fades in gradually
-* alarm timeout in case you are not in
+* alarm timeout in case you are not in or have a hangover :P

 Installation
 ------------